 If you prefer the file method, use the same token.
 GSC will ask you to place a file named google<token>.html.
 Syenite serves that URL with the required content when GOOGLE_SITE_VERIFICATION is set.
 Request https://syenite.ai/google<token>.html after deploying; then verify in GSC.

 Submit the sitemap URL in GSC (Sitemaps → Add a new sitemap → sitemap.xml).
 Use the URL Inspection tool to request indexing for important URLs.
+Key pages to prioritize include Why agentic DeFi, the MCP Server DeFi Tools Reference, and the agent quickstart.
 Indexing can take a few days for new or updated pages.